treffynnon/sqlstyle.guide/README.md

 * before a leading comma when separating multiple columns into logical groups
 * to separate code into related sections, which helps to ease the readability of large chunks of code.
+* after any one complete condition in the WHERE clause

 Use blank lines between CTEs.